Learn how to send money to Kenya so you can connect with friends and family

 The choice of banks that let you send money to Kenya is limited.
 Check with your financial institution to see whether they offer money transfers to a Kenyan bank account.

-- Worldremit.
-Worldremit are a speciality money transfer company.
-Like Western Union and Moneygram, there are fees when you send money to Kenya, but the first transfer is free with Worldremit.
-They have a good reviews for their customer service, and there’s an easy to use smartphone application, which makes sending money to Kenya a breeze.
-With WorldRemit, you can send money from bank account to bank account, cash pickup transfers and mobile money transfers.
+- WorldRemit.
+WorldRemit is a speciality money transfer company.
+Like Western Union and MoneyGram, there are fees when you send money to Kenya, but the first transfer is free with WorldRemit.
+They have good reviews for their customer service, and there’s an easy to use smartphone application, which makes sending money to Kenya a breeze.
+With WorldRemit, you can send money from bank to bank, cash pickup transfers and mobile money transfers.

-- Western union.
-Send money to Kenya with Western Union.
-You can send money to a bank account, pay someone using their mobile phone number of you can arrange for a cash pickup.
-There’s a fee for this service, but unlike bank to bank transfers, the money can be ready in minutes.
+- Western Union.
+You can send money to a bank account, pay someone using their mobile phone number or you can arrange for a cash pickup.
+There’s a fee for this service, but unlike bank-to-bank transfers, the money can be ready in minutes.

 - MoneyGram.
-MoneyGram operate in a similar fashion to Western Union.
-The main point of difference with these two companies in Kenya is that Western Union hs a larger number of cash collection points.
+MoneyGram operates in a similar fashion to Western Union.
+The main point of difference with these two companies in Kenya is that Western Union has a larger number of cash collection points.

 Emergency cash transfers to Kenya

 An emergency cash advance.
 Visa, Mastercard and American Express will give you an emergency cash advance if your cards are lost or stolen and you’re unable to access the funds in your account.
-Give your bank and the card scheme a call and they’ll let you know a merchant close to your location where you can collect the funds.
+Give your bank and the card company a call, and they’ll let you know about a merchant close to your location where you can collect the funds.

 Cash pickup locations in Kenya